 PGY 1 Year

 The first year of training begins with a 2-3 week orientation in mid-June which presents the basics of emergency care.
 A full schedule of clinical experience, ACLS, ATLS, PALS and orientation lectures is provided.
 Orientation lectures includes an airway management course, procedure labs, and an introduction to ultrasound.
 We also provide free time and social events to allow new residents to get settled and acquainted.
 Clinical experiences focus on management of critically ill patients in several intensive care settings, obstetrics, utilizing ultrasound in the emergency department, and a heavy emphasis on procedural skills.
+EMS experiences will be incorporated into your EM months in different ways.

-|Emergency Medicine *||31 Weeks|
+|Emergency Medicine||31 Weeks|

 |Neurosurgical Intensive Care||3 Weeks|